An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Understanding Individual Decision-Making in MARL

+Stability analysis in MARL concerns asymptotic behaviour and its relation to game equilibria.
+Evolutionary game theory characterises equilibria as fixed points of deterministic dynamics \citep{hofbauer1998evolutionary}.
+When replicator dynamics apply, the induced flow admits a closed-form vector field.
+As our approach is data-driven, we visualise empirical trajectories in parameter space (policy traces).
+Figure \ref{fig:exp_1} compares phase portraits with policy traces from Q-learning, Policy Gradient, and IDQN with Boltzmann exploration, where parameters correspond to action probabilities.
+With sufficiently small learning rates, Q-learning and Policy Gradient approximate replicator flow.
+In contrast, IDQN with Boltzmann exploration introduces additional stochasticity from function approximation, gradient updates, and target networks, yielding behaviours such as expanding cycles in Matching Pennies and drift toward defection in Chicken.

+Figure \ref{fig:mp_pd_stationary_dist} shows stationary distributions for Prisoner’s Dilemma and Matching Pennies under IDQN with Boltzmann and $\epsilon$-greedy exploration.
+Under Boltzmann exploration, the stationary distribution largely concentrates near the sink points predicted by replicator dynamics in Figure \ref{fig:exp_1}.
+In Prisoner’s Dilemma this appears as strong concentration near mutual defection, while Matching Pennies exhibits spread across parameter space consistent with cycling behaviour, seen in Figure \ref{fig:exp_1}.
+Some mass in the bottom left indicates that for some initial conditions convergence does not match replicator dynamics.
+Under $\epsilon$-greedy exploration, dynamics become more varied: Prisoner’s Dilemma converges to one of two fixed points, whereas Matching Pennies displays an approximate limit cycle, consistent with quasi-cyclic dynamics.

-Further quantitative evidence in Table \ref{tab:all_envs_diagnostics} supports these claims.
-In Prisoner's Dilemma $\lambda_{\max} \approx0$ and a fractal dimension $D_2 \approx 0$ indicate a stable fixed point is reached.
-Conversely, in Matching Pennies, values for $\lambda_{\max}$ and $D_2$ indicate cyclical behaviour.
-Figure \ref{fig:mp_pd_recurrence_plot} qualitatively compares the recurrence plots for Prisoner's Dilemma and Matching Pennies, the identity band is masked out as when $i=j$ it is always recurrent so adds no extra information.
-In Prisoner's Dilemma the most prominent features are the long solid bands that run parallel to the identity line, these indicate segments of the system's trajectory are running parallel to each for a period of time.
-This is a strong indicator of determinism and predictability: a deterministic process produces long diagonal lines, whereas a stochastic process exhibits almost none \citep{marwan2007recurrence}.
+Further quantitative evidence (Table \ref{tab:all_envs_diagnostics}) supports these observations.
+In Prisoner’s Dilemma, $\lambda_{\max} \approx 0$ and fractal dimension $D_2 \approx 0$ indicate convergence to a stable fixed point.
+In contrast, Matching Pennies exhibits positive $\lambda_{\max}$ and larger $D_2$, consistent with cyclical behaviour.
+Figure \ref{fig:mp_pd_recurrence_plot} presents recurrence plots for both games (with the identity line masked).
+In Prisoner’s Dilemma, long diagonal bands parallel to the identity line dominate, indicating deterministic and predictable dynamics (a stochastic process exhibits almost none) \citep{marwan2007recurrence}.
 The pattern here suggests the system follows a regular, repeating path through its state space.
-If it were strictly periodic, the plot would show evenly spaced diagonal lines, as seen for Matching Pennies.
-The arc-like structures, typically arising from oscillations whose frequency or amplitude vary over time, indicate quasi-periodicity \citep{facchini2007curved}.
+Matching Pennies instead shows regularly spaced diagonals, characteristic of periodic motion, along with arc like structures associated with quasi-periodicity \citep{facchini2007curved}.